survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 T> For exceptions, [PurgeCSS 3.0](https://github.com/FullHuman/purgecss/releases/tag/v3.0.0) includes **safelist** and **blocklist** options.

 Next, the part has to be connected with the configuration.
-It's essential the plugin is used _after_ the `MiniCssExtractPlugin`; otherwise, it doesn't work:
+It's essential the plugin is used _after_ the `MiniCssExtractPlugin` as it doesn't work otherwise:

 **webpack.config.js**